 I'd like theoretically-inclined scholars to work with me towards building up a theory of coalitional agency.
 This work will be highly abstract, philosophical and exploratory; it's mainly suited for people with strong mathematical backgrounds who've read some of my existing writings on this topic and find them interesting.

 Richard previously worked on alignment at DeepMind and governance at OpenAI.
 He's currently an independent researcher focusing on multi-agent intelligence.
-He's particular interested in understanding how subagents aggregate to form robust larger-scale agents, and how those larger-scale agents change the values of their subagents.
+He's particularly interested in understanding how subagents aggregate to form robust larger-scale agents, and how those larger-scale agents change the values of their subagents.

 I'll come meet scholars in person around 2 days a week on average.
 On those days I'll be broadly available for discussions and brainstorming.
 On other days scholars can message me for guidance (though I'd prefer to spend most of my effort on this during the in-person days).